Taiko2k/Tauon/README.md

 ## Tauon Music Box

 A desktop music player for playback of local audio files.
 Designed to be simple and streamlined while putting the user in control of their music collection.
-Uses BASS Audio Library (proprietary) for playback.
+Uses GStreamer or optionally BASS Audio Library for playback.

 <img src="https://user-images.githubusercontent.com/17271572/56716255-f03ba080-678d-11e9-880f-49d6cbf77e60.jpg" hspace="0px" vspace="160px">